nwg-piotr/tint2-executors/README.md

 ## [battery-icon.sh](https://github.com/nwg-piotr/tint2-executors/blob/master/battery-icon.sh)

 This script has mainly aesthetic values: it should rather be used next to the built-in Tint2 battery indicator, not instead of it.
-It displays an appropriate battery icon, according to the current load level and charging state.
+It displays an appropriate battery icon, according to the current charge level and charging state.

 ![battery icon](http://nwg.pl/wiki-tint2-executors/battery-icon.png)